laurentganne/yorc-provider-go-client/examples/get-usage-report/README.md

 # Getting infrastructure usage reports

-This example shows how the yorcprovider go client can be used to query and display usages reports on a given location.
+This example shows how the Yorc Provider go client can be used to query and display usages reports on a given location.

 ## Prerequisites